About

 I want to start a Trial-Run this August of 2025.

+This gives me a bit of time to prepare and get my walking gear in order.
 Also to train a bit and see if a Pilgrimage is even something I would want to see through to the end.
+This will give me ample opportunity to see if I forgot something, need better preparations, or change my plan entirely.

 Why wait till August?